UnderstandLingBV/Tuktu/documentation/processors/sample/tuktu.processors.sample.TakeProcessor.json.md

 ### tuktu.processors.sample.TakeProcessor
-Takes a number of data packets and then terminates.
+Takes a number of data packets (or datums per DP) and then terminates.

   * **id** *(type: string)* `[Required]`